MicroEJ/docs/SDK6UserGuide/createProject.rst

       - Fill the name of the project in the :guilabel:`Name` field.
       - Fill the package name of the project in the :guilabel:`Package name` field.
       - Select the location of the project in the :guilabel:`Save location` field.
+      - Keep the default Android SDK in the :guilabel:`Minimum SDK` field.
       - Select :guilabel:`Kotlin` for the :guilabel:`Build configuration language` field.

       .. note::
-        The SDK uses Kotlin as the default Gradle build script DSL.
-        The use of the Groovy build script DSL is still possible but not officially supported.
+        Groovy build script DSL is not officially supported by the SDK, so the project created by the Wizard uses Kotlin regardless of the language selected by the user.

       .. figure:: images/android-studio-create-project-02.png
          :alt: Project Creation in Android Studio